 The recommended thickness of a concrete layer should be between 1 and 2 inches.
-Some people will even reach a thickness of ¼ inch, which is still sufficient according to their needs.
-If you place a 2-inch overlay, you will need a very rough surface on the existing slab.
-Make sure the surface is rough enough.
+Some people may even opt for a ¼ inch layer, which is still sufficient for their needs.
+If you choose to go with a 2-inch overlay, you will need to ensure that the existing slab is rough enough.
 Generally, contractors accept a thickness between ¼ and 2 inches.